The Bible says in Psalms 51:1-4, “Have mercy

 do have things to do according to the teachings of Jesus such as gathering

-together in church service and doing things to help to spread the Gospel of
+together in church services and doing things to help to spread the Gospel of

 Christ.
 We need God’s help to do those things.
-We need the Lord to build “the walls of
+We need the Lord Jesus to build

 into something that can be used for His service.